 Lake Clark and its surrounding 4 million-acre national park is located approximately 150 miles West-Southwest of Anchorage.

 Access to Lake Clark National Park is solely by small aircraft or, in some instances, by boat.

 Absolutely, our trips are all inclusive from Anchorage.
 The trip includes roundtrip flights from Anchorage to Port Alsworth and floatplane flights into and out of the wilderness.

 We all meet at our shop in Anchorage on the morning of Day 1 for an orientation and gear check.
 We’ll then transfer by van to Merrill field for the flight to Port Alsworth - the gateway community to Lake Clark National Park.

-You’ll be flying with Lake Clark Air, located at Merrill Field.
-We usually schedule our flight from Anchorage for 11am after an orientation and gear check.
+You’ll be flying with Lake Clark Resort located at Merrill Field.
+We usually schedule our flight after an orientation and gear check.

 Merrill Field is located just east of downtown Anchorage.
 “Bush” flying is an adventure in and of itself and variable weather conditions may cause delays.
 We will try to keep you informed of any changes or delays as they occur.